Henry Cockburn, Lord Cockburn: Legal and judicial career

 Cockburn entered the Faculty of Advocates in 1800, and attached himself, not to the party of his relatives, who could have afforded him most valuable patronage, but to the Whig party, and that at a time when it held out few inducements to men ambitious of success in life.
 He became a distinguished advocate, and ultimately a judge.
-He was one of the leaders of the Whig party in Scotland in its days of darkness prior to the Reform Act of 1832, and was a close friend of Sir Thomas Dick Lauder.
+He was one of the leaders of the Whig party in Scotland in its days of darkness prior to the Reform Act 1832, and was a close friend of Sir Thomas Dick Lauder.
 He was the defence lawyer for Helen McDougal, Burke's wife, in the trial for the Burke and Hare murders, and won her acquittal.

 On the accession of Earl Grey's ministry in 1830 he became Solicitor General for Scotland.
 During his time here he drafted the First Scottish Reform Bill.
 In 1834 he was raised to the bench, and on taking his seat as a Judge in the Court of Session he adopted the title of Lord Cockburn as a Scottish Lord of Session.

 Conservation

 Whilst Lord Cockburn's name is usually associated with building conservation, this reputation is somewhat misplaced as his interest was very selective.
 In 1845 he purchased the entire estate of Bonaly, south-west of Edinburgh.
 He rebuilt the farmhouse in a romantic fashion, adding a tower, and renaming it Bonaly Tower.
-However, the rest of the village (which appears to have dated from the 17th century or older) was rased to the ground to improve views from his new house.
+However, the rest of the village (which appears to have dated from the 17th century or older) was razed to the ground to improve views from his new house.
 There is no record of what became of the inhabitants of the village.

 Family

-Cockburn married Elizabeth Macdowall (Glasgow, Lanarkshire, 1 March 1786 – 1857), daughter of James Macdowall and his second wife Margaret Jamieson, in Edinburgh, Midlothian, on 12 March 1811.
+Cockburn married Elizabeth Macdowall, daughter of James Macdowall and his second wife Margaret Jamieson, in Edinburgh, Midlothian, on 12 March 1811.
 As was common in the period he had both a town house and country house.
 The country house was at Bonaly, on the south-west edge of Edinburgh.
 His large town house at 14 Charlotte Square, in the west end of the city, was designed by Robert Adam.
 They had five daughters and six sons: